The Link Between Emergency Medicine and Primary Care in Rural America

 It’s notable that physicians in rural areas often see patient populations that are different from urban areas.
 For example, the scope of illnesses is broader, which means that health care professionals provide a wider variety of services, some of which in urban areas might be the domain of physician specialists.
 Working in a rural setting means that a physician must be proactive in performing several aspects of medicine, whether it’s minor surgery or treating minor injuries.
 For rural physicians, this greater clinical responsibility can lead to professional growth.

 There can be challenges regarding the credentialing of ER providers for rural communities.
-Thankfully, many credentialers understand that EM fellowship training through the American Association of Physician Specialsts (AAPS) ensures that a physician is competent and is more likely to be comfortable with higher acuity patients than a physician trained only in a primary care residency program.
+Thankfully, many credentialers understand that EM fellowship training through a program approved by the American Academy of Emergency Physicians (AAEP) ensures that a physician is competent and is more likely to be comfortable with higher acuity patients than a physician trained only in a primary care residency program.
 EM fellowships also provide improved training in a variety of areas, such as trauma, critical care, procedural competency, and ultrasound.

 If you would like to learn more about the relationship between primary and emergency care in rural communities, or if you want information about EM fellowship programs developed under the rigorous standards of the American Academy of Emergency Physicians, an affiliate of the AAPS, contact the ABPS today.